tomjoht/tomjoht.github.io/_posts/2016/5/2016-05-01-visualcommunication_course_overview.md

 For a little background about why I started this course, see [Starting a new series on visual communication](http://idratherbewriting.com/2016/03/12/new-series-on-visual-communication/).

 The content here is a draft in progress.
 I will be publishing about two new sections a week here for the next year.
+After I finish collecting the material, my second approach will be to organize it into a logical, coherent flow.
+Right now the topics and sequence are mostly random.